 As we are not a rehoming or rescue charity we do not advertise our dogs to be rehomed.
 The reason for withdrawal from training varies and we prefer to match our dogs and rehomers based on their needs rather than their looks.
 You can see images of rehomed guide dogs and typical working guide dogs across the website.

-For a member of the public to rehome a dog from us it costs £350 for a dog under nine years of age and £150 for a dog over nine years of age.
+Rehoming a dog under nine years of age costs £350.
+Rehoming a dog over nine years of age costs £150.
 All of our dogs are neutered, microchipped, health checked and have regular preventative treatment against worms and fleas.

 No – due to the fact that our dogs have been used to constant human companionship this would be detrimental to their ongoing welfare.
 This includes people who work full time but come home for a lunch break.

 Unfortunately as you work full time and no-one else is in the home during the day we cannot proceed any further with your application.
 The dog has to be cared for within your home by a family member (who lives with you).

 Our criteria is that the dog is left for no more than 4 hours in a 24 hour period.
 We do not count dog walkers, being dropped off at another home or people letting the dog out at lunchtime.
 Our dogs are highly socialised with people so do not like being left or taken elsewhere from the family home as many have very specific needs.

 The reasoning behind this is that the dogs are with people 24/7 while they are being puppy walked and then in the initial stages of training, and we found that in the past if we rehomed to familes who were out all day the dogs became destructive as they were bored and also lonely.
 This meant that we had a high percentage of dogs being returned.

 Unfortunately as you work full time and no-one else is in the home during the day we cannot proceed any further with your application.
 Our dogs are highly socialised with people and are not suited to being left alone for long periods.